-Dirt, dander, and allergens from your dog's coat will contribute to a stinky odor.
+Dirt, dander, and allergens from your dog's coat will contribute to a bad odor.
 The best way to remove them is by brushing.
-And since dead hair and skin cells lead to bad odor, make sure to increase the brushing frequency during your dog's shedding period.
-You can ask your vet if you're not sure.
-And consider that not all coats are the same, so ask your vet about the best frequency and brushing products for your dog.
+Since dead hair and skin cells lead to bad odor, make sure you increase the amount you brush if your dog shreds a lot.
+You can ask your vet if you're unsure how much you should brush your dog.

 Use a Dry or Powder Shampoo

 Dry dog shampoos are powdered products that you rub into your pet's fur.
 They help eliminate the grease and odor from your dog's hair without the hassles or risks associated with a traditional bath.
 They are easy to apply and remove.
 Simply rub the appropriate dose of powder into your dog's coat, wait for several minutes and brush the dry shampoo out of their hair.